facebookresearch/faiss/benchs/README.md

 0/10000 (0.005 s)      probe=256: 0.736 s 1-R@1: 0.4933 1-R@10: 0.8912
 ```

+Here we are a bit tight on memory so we disable precomputed tables (`-noptables`) and restrict the amount of temporary memory.
+The `-altadd` option avoids GPU memory overflows during add.

 ### knn-graph on Deep1B

 The same script generates the KNN-graph on Deep1B.
+Note that the inverted file from above will not be re-used because the training sets are different.
+For the knngraph, the script will first do a pass over the whole dataset to compute the ground-truth knn for a subset of 10k nodes, for evaluation.

 ```
+python bench_gpu_1bn.py Deep1B OPQ20_80,IVF262144,PQ20 -nnn 10 -altadd -knngraph  -R 2 -noptables -tempmem $[1<<30] -ngpu 4
+...

 ```